healthschema/healthschema.github.io/_posts/2015-08-10-the-structured-data-web.md

 ### Welcome to the Structured Data Web
 The Internet is evolving from a Web of Documents to a Web of Data, driving the next generation of smarter, data-driven web applications and providing richer integration of data and services for and by end users of the web.

 Today it is not enough to publish  unstructured text that is only human readable.
-Users of the web expect much more functionality that comes only from intelligent machine processing of data within the web pages.
+Users of the web expect much more functionality that comes only frommachine processing of structured data.
 Web crawlers, search engines, and web agents are capable now of understanding structured data.
-Therefore, if you want your content to be discoverable, indexable, computable, reusable, or inter-linkable on the web - and to maximize its secondary use in general - you'll want to publish your content as structured data on the web.
+Therefore, if you want your content to be discoverable, indexable, computable, reusable, or inter-linkable on the web - and to maximize its secondary use - you'll want to publish your content as structured data on the web.

-A recent analysis of 40 million primary level domains (PLDs) containing 3 billion HTML web pages shows that if your website is going to be relevant (top ranked by search engines and popular with end users), it will contain structured data.
-There is a significant correlation of website ranking with the percentage of structure data it contains:
+A recent analysis of 40 million primary level domains (PLDs) containing 3 billion HTML web pages shows a significant correlation of website ranking (number of visitors)  with the percentage of structure data it contains.
+This indicates that web users prefer content that is computable, not just human readable.

 Top Ranked Sites |  PLDs in CC | # % AL |  % containing structured data | overall RDFa |  Microdata | Microformats
 100     | 99        |  99.00 | 74.75    | 34.34   | 55.56   | 68.69